 What I also like about this pack is they have included symbols on each page which tell you how difficult the page is.
 So apples are the easiest, then a chicken until the hardest have a lightbulb on them.
 I have not actually pointed this out to my kids but I use it as a check to make sure no-one is trying something that is just going to be extremely frustrating.

-And yes I know you can buy Sudoku books almost anywhere these days but the beauty about the download is once you have bought it (£3.95) you can print and reprint the pages as often as you like which is a bonus when friends came over and want to give it a go.
+And yes I know you can buy Sudoku books almost anywhere these days but the beauty about the download is once you have it you can print and reprint the pages as often as you like which is a bonus when friends came over and want to give it a go.